yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 ### A couple of random facts to know when following a plant-based diet.
 (also suitable for any other diet)

-As a vegetarian, I am often confronted to random questions about my 'non-traditional' diet such as "where do you get your proteins from?" or "are you not afraid of lacking any important nutrient?" or "and what do you eat then? grains and seeds?". <br>
+As a vegetarian, I am often confronted with random questions about my 'non-traditional' diet such as "where do you get your proteins from?" or "are you not afraid of lacking any important nutrient?" or "and what do you eat then? grains and seeds?". <br>
 Well, I must say, it is sometimes quite fun to see how people suddenly turn into nutrition experts to tell me how and what I should eat or what I should pay attention to. <br>
 But most importantly, these repetitive questions actually made me realise a few facts: <br>
 First, that we do not know much about nutrition OR that we think we know things that may not be true. <br>